evidentlyai/evidently/docs/book/reference/all-metrics.md

 # Text Evals

 Text Evals only apply to text columns.
 To compute a Descriptor for a single text column, use a `TextEvals` Preset.
+Read [docs](../tests-and-reports/text-descriptors.md).

 You can also explicitly specify the Evidently Metric (e.g., `ColumnSummaryMetric`) to visualize the descriptor, or pick a [Test](all-tests.md) (e.g., `TestColumnValueMin`) to run validations.